Ashley Graham Proves Haters Wrong With Latest Workout Photos

 Graham continued to address how she handles her bad days as she stated she does affirmations each morning.

-“I look in the mirror and do affirmations. . .
-‘You are bold.
+“I look in the mirror and do affirmations… ‘You are bold.
 You are brilliant.
 You are beautiful.’
 If my lower pooch is really popping out that day, I look at it and say, ‘Pooch, you are cute!'”

 The model also stated women can change their perspective on their bodies just by having a more positive outlook.